rvsrvs/jasdev.github.io/thoughts.md

 ## 2/1/2017

 - Stings, but have to keep moving.
-- Actively being mindful about (or abstaining) from social media to come across as surprising.
+- Actively being mindful about (or abstaining) from social media used to come across as surprising.
 Now, it’s almost a competitive advantage.
     - On 12/22/2016 I noted about good posture (not forced) being attractive.
 Attentive listening is as well.
 When someone listens without the urge to constantly nod along or make periodic confirmations, I can tell they’re meditating on what’s being said.

 ## 1/31/2017